 Many leather experts recommend against all oils on leather as it can stain them over time.
 This is especially risky on sofas, couches, and large items.
 I would avoid using this on furniture.

-If you have an aniline or vegetable-dyed leather piece be sure to check with the manufacture’s instructions to find the most natural product that will also work well on their leather.
+If you have an aniline or vegetable-dyed leather piece be sure to check with the manufacturer’s instructions to find the most natural product that will also work well on their leather.

-Obenauf’s Leather Conditioner uses beeswax and propolis and unidentified plant oils.
+Obenauf’s Leather Conditioner uses beeswax, propolis, and unidentified plant oils.
 It’s specifically created for leather, but like always I would still check with the brand of the leather piece you are conditioning before using a natural product.

 Jojoba oil is an interesting option.
 This is technically not an oil, it’s a wax in liquid form.
 It does not go rancid and the odor is light.
 Many claim it works well on leather.
 I’ve used it on wood, stone, skin, and hair.